Our missions are

 Solving our climate and food challenge

 EcoEra has an industrial symbiosis solution starting with using agricultural residues rich in carbon and creating a balanced pellet out of them.
 The pellets are then carbonized where heat is released and utilized.
 After carbonization, the result is a carbon-rich substance; biochar.
-The biochar is, in essence, embodied carbon dioxide that is sold as a voluntary carbon offset.
-The solid biochar carbon is used as a soil enhancement providing better nutrient-holding capacity for agricultural soils – creating a climate positive food production.
+The biochar is, in essence, embodied carbon dioxide and used as a soil enhancement providing better nutrient-holding capacity for agricultural soils – creating a climate positive food production.

 The food challenge – degraded soils